drashland/wocket/README.md

 ---

-**_Although Sockets has working code, it is still very much under development and unstable.
+**_Although Wocket has working code, it is still very much under development and unstable.
 APIs will change without notice.
 Sorry for any inconvenience!_**

 ## Table of Contents
 - [Quickstart](#quickstart)